GoogleContainerTools/skaffold/docs/content/en/docs/workflows/ci-cd.md

 You can also configure the time for deployments to stabilize with `statusCheckDeadlineSeconds` config field.

-To configure deployments to stabilize with 5 minutes use,
+To configure deployments to stabilize within 5 minutes use:
 {{% readfile file="samples/deployers/healthcheck.yaml" %}}

 With `--status-check` flag, for each `Deployment` kind resource, `skaffold deploy` will wait for